Code of Student Conduct

 Failing Grade: may be assigned to a student for a course in which the student was found guilty of academic dishonesty.

-Suspension: the student is suspended for a specified period of time and may automatically apply for reentry to the NTCC once this period expires.
-Student may also have to fulfill special requirements set forth by the Student Discipline Committee prior to re-entry to NTCC.
+Suspension: the student is suspended for a specified period of time and may submit a request of re-entry once this period expires.
+Student may also have to fulfill special requirements set forth by the Student Discipline Appeals Committee prior to re-entry to NTCC.

-Expulsion: a student is expelled from the NTCC and may never return to the NTCC.
+Expulsion: a student is expelled from NTCC and may never return to NTCC.

 Disciplinary Appeal Procedures

 After an original decision is rendered the student (and the victim in a sexual assault incident) shall be given a letter stating the charge(s), sanction(s), and the procedure if the student chooses to appeal.
-If the sanctioned student (and the victim in a sexual assault incident) wishes to appeal the decision, the appeal must be received in writing to the Associate Provost of Student Affairs no later than 4:00 p.m. within two business days.
+If the sanctioned student (and the victim in a sexual assault incident) wishes to appeal the decision, the appeal must be received in writing to the Vice Chancellor of Student Affairs no later than 4:00 p.m. within five business days.

-The Associate Provost of Student Affairs will determine if the appeal letter has merit.
+The Vice Chancellor of Student Affairs will determine if the appeal letter has merit.
 The student will be notified within five business days whether or not their appeal has been granted.
-If the appeal is granted, the Associate Provost of Student Affairs will appoint the appeals committee, facilitate the hearing; and prepare all supporting information for the appeals committee.
+If the appeal is granted, the Vice Chancellor of Student Affairs will convene the appeals committee, facilitate the hearing; and prepare all supporting information for the appeals committee.
 Failure to comply with the applied sanctions pending the outcome of the disciplinary appeal may result in further sanctions.

 The appeals procedure is a process, which takes place in a college setting, and serves as a community of individuals working together for the benefit of the student and the College environment.
 Within this framework, the institution embodies the laws of the nation and state, but maintains the authority to govern itself.
 As such, it produces its own format for adjudicating differences, using the laws of the land as guidelines.